elunna/nerfhack-changelog/README.md

 * Rabid monsters cannot be tamed.
 * If a tame pet becomes rabid, it immediately loses its tameness and becomes hostile.
 * Rabid monsters grant a little extra XP when killed.
+* Rabid humanoids will growl when #chatted with.

 Effect of being rabid on the player:
 * You cannot regenerate